NEXT STEPS: The Park County Housing Working Group

 A critically constrained supply of both rental and for-purchase housing is having damaging effects on quality of life for many Park County families and a stranglehold on local hiring whether for professional, technical and skilled, or semi-skilled employees.
 Job offers are made to much-needed employees only to have the opportunities declined because of the difficulty in relocating into Livingston or other county communities.

-A lack of affordable housing – not matter what income level – is perhaps the single most-discussed topic in the community.
-Many factors affect the situation: an increasing population as the result of the desirability of living here; the rate of new for-sale or rental housing trailing population growth; age of existing housing inventory; pressure from the Bozeman housing market increasing costs for potential home buyers and rentals; conversions of existing housing to “Airbnb” and vacation rentals properties; and few options for senior citizens to downsize and move from now-too-large homes to quality residential communities.
+A lack of affordable housing – no matter what income level – is perhaps the single most-discussed topic in the community.
+Many factors affect the situation: an increasing population as the result of the desirability of living here; the rate of new for-sale or rental housing trailing population growth; age of existing housing inventory; pressure from the Bozeman housing market increasing costs for potential home buyers and rentals; conversions of existing housing to vacation rental properties; and few options for senior citizens to downsize and move from now-too-large homes to quality residential communities.

-Believing that solutions lie more with county residents than local government, the Park County Community Foundation, partnered with the Park County Extension office of Montana State University and the non-profit Human Resource Development Council, to convene a first-time community council to focus on attainable best-practices and solutions.
-Twenty-five invited citizens are lending their experience and expertise to help identifiable, actionable solutions.
-Participants bring to the discussion their particular technical knowledge, experience in financial and real estate arenas, roles as developers or local-government planning, local-government leadership, employers, small business and as representatives of affected segments of the population.
+Believing that solutions require a broad range of stakeholders, in 2018 the Park County Community Foundation partnered with the Park County Extension office of Montana State University and the non-profit Human Resource Development Council to convene a first-time community council to focus on attainable best-practices and solutions.
+This work has been re-launched in 2020, and local citizens are lending their experience and expertise to explore actionable solutions.
+Participants bring to the discussion their particular technical knowledge, experience in financial and real estate arenas, roles as developers or local-government planning, local-government leadership, employers, small business owners, and as representatives of affected segments of the population.